POSITION TITLE: Learning Skills Communications Peer

 - What areas of learning skills are you most passionate about and why?
 How do you see this communications role intersecting with your passion?

 - What experience do you have planning and creating communications pieces for an organization/team?

-- Creative Assignment: Demonstrate how you would create Learning Skills specific messaging for York students in a captivating and engaging way by creating a short/brief promotional item that teaches students about time management.
+- Creative Assignment: Demonstrate how you would create Learning Skills specific messaging for York students in a captivating and engaging way by creating a short/brief promotional item that teaches students about academic reading skills.
 The promotional item can be a social media post/story, a poster, video, blog, or any other platform of your choosing.

 * We strongly encourage all applicants to take advantage of the free services offered through the YorkU Career Education & Development Centre for resume, cover letter, and interview support.

 - Only those applicants considered for an interview will be contacted.

 - All applicants must submit their application using a @my.yorku.ca or if unpermitted, a @yorku.ca e-mail domain.

 - This role is pending work-study funding approval.